 According to the World Health Organization (WHO) classification of brain tumors, gliomas are classified further as low-grade (grades I and II) or high-grade (grades III and IV) tumors.
 Children with low-grade tumors have a relatively favorable prognosis, especially when the tumors can be completely resected.
 Children with high-grade tumors generally have a less favorable prognosis, but this is somewhat dependent on subtype.

 The PDQ childhood brain tumor treatment summaries are organized primarily according to the WHO classification of nervous system tumors.[1,2] For a full description of the classification of nervous system tumors and a link to the corresponding treatment summary for each type of brain tumor, refer to the PDQ summary on Childhood Brain and Spinal Cord Tumors Treatment Overview.

-Childhood astrocytomas can occur anywhere in the central nervous system (CNS) (refer to Figure).
+Childhood astrocytomas can occur anywhere in the central nervous system (CNS) (refer to the Figure).
 Refer to Table 3 for the most common CNS location for each tumor type.
 Anatomy of the inside of the brain, showing the cerebrum, cerebellum, brain stem, spinal cord, optic nerve, hypothalamus, and other parts of the brain.

 Presenting symptoms for childhood astrocytomas depend on the following: